Silver25/hobbit-flask/README.md

 Push Flask code content to Heroku [ https://hobbit-flasky-c4e7436c2108.herokuapp.com/ ]
 Creating the Procfile, a Heroku-specific type of file that tells Heroku how to run the project,
 .. typing in Terminal: "echo web: python run.py > Procfile"
+Creating variables for App on Heroku, change my secret key